DuoL/Around_Web/README.md

   2. View other posts nearby you within 20 miles;

 ## Steps to use this
-Step 1: Register with your username and password
+1. Register with your username and password
-Step 2: login via ant design enchanced validation
+2.  login via ant design enchanced validation
-Step 3: You will see two panels and other posts
+3. You will see two panels and other posts
-        3.1: View posts by clicking the post picture
+        3.1.
+View posts by clicking the post picture
-        3.2: Search your neighbor to find other posts
+        3.2.
+Search your neighbor to find other posts
-Step 4: Make your own post by clicking 'post' button and do as the instructions
+4. Make your own post by clicking 'post' button and do as the instructions

 ## Demo
 https://youtu.be/b4ksNedWFFI